 There are a lot of ways to get the benefit of the cleaning power of soapberries.
 To get started, here are a few easy ways to use them.
 You will find what best fits your needs and no doubt discover many more uses than are listed here!

-Laundry: Place 5 soapberries in a small re-usable cotton or mesh bag (a sock will work), tie closed and place in washer to wash a load of laundry.
+OR Place 5 soapberries in a small re-usable cotton or mesh bag (a sock will work), tie closed and place in washer to wash a load of laundry.
 The nuts may be re-used for up to 5 loads of laundry and do not need to be removed for the rinse cycle.
 When the shells appear mushy and gray, they can be composted.
 1/4 cup of the soap nut liquid can be used for a load of laundry.
 The soap nuts have an odor slightly like vinegar, but will not leave any odor on the clothes you wash in them.
-If you desire to have a fragrance, you can add an essential oil.
+If you desire to have a fragrance, you can add an essential oil

 A video we made about how to use Soapberries.